purneyy/SPMS/README.md

 The Smart Patient Management System(SPMS) is a JavaFX-based desktop application designed to streamline the management of patient information in clinics or small healthcare setups.
 It enables medical staff to easily add, view, edit, and manage patient data through a user-friendly graphical interface.

 🔧 Key Features:
-Add Patient Details
+1.Add Patient Details

 Capture patient's name, age, gender, and symptoms via a simple form

 Save data securely to a real SQLite database

-View All Patients
+2.View All Patients

 Display all patient records in a structured TableView

 Automatically fetch and display the data from the database on load

-Edit Patient Information
+3.Edit Patient Information

 Includes an “Edit” button beside each record